csc7/PP5_CI_GDEC/README.md

 ___
 # **1 .
 E-commerce Project Goals**
-The goal of the project is to develop an e-commerce for geophysical data, where users can find and buy digital elevation models, gravimetry, resistivity and magnetometry data; along with training, books and software products.
+The goal of the project is to develop an e-commerce for geophysical data, where users can find and buy digital elevation models, gravimetry, resistivity and magnetometry data; along with reports, training (courses and books) and software products.
 In addition, users can register in the site to track their purchases, contact the site owner and/or developer, navigate to social network sites of the e-commerce, filter and search products, and pay the products through Stripe.

 In addition, besides products and users, it is expected to provide a proper management for the site owner, registering order information and history, administration tasks like product updates and interaction with users.